leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 pip3 install -U pcdl
 ```

-Open a Python3 shell and use the [pcdl](https://github.com/elmbeech/physicelldataloader) library to do a time series plot.
+Open a Python shell and use the [pcdl](https://github.com/elmbeech/physicelldataloader) library to do a time series plot.

 ```python
 # library